mvallim/kubernetes-under-the-hood/documentation/create-linux-image.md

 # How to setup the Debian Linux image from scratch

-This document shows how to create an Ubuntu image from scratch to run on Cloud environments (EC2, GCE, Azure, OpenStack, QEMU and VirtualBox).
+This document shows how to create a Debian image from scratch to run on Cloud environments (EC2, GCE, Azure, OpenStack, QEMU and VirtualBox).

 <p align="center">
    <img src="images/linux-image.png">